Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/primitives.rst

 Cone
 ====

-A standard cone is made out of *n* vertices.
-The number of vertices in the circular base, dimensions and option to close the base of the cone can be specified in the context panel in the *Tool Shelf* that appears when the object is created;
-the higher the number of vertices, the smoother the circular base becomes.
 Objects that can be created out of cones include spikes or pointed hats.

 Vertices
-   The number of vertical edge loops used to define the cone.
+   The number of vertical edges between the circles or tip, used to define the cone or pyramid.
-   Similarly to the circle and cylinder, specifying a small number of vertices produces an object with a polygonal base section (a pyramid).
 Radius 1
-   Sets the radius of the base of the cone.
+   Sets the radius of the circular base of the cone.
 Radius 2
-   Sets the radius of the tip of the cone.
+   Sets the radius of the tip of the cone. which will creates a frustum.
    A value of 0 will produce a standard cone shape.
 Depth
-   Sets the height of the cylinder.
+   Sets the starting height for the cone.

 Base Fill Type
    Similar to circle (see above).